Unifying Contrastive and Generative Objectives for Visual Understanding and Text-to-Image Generation: Experiments

-We analyze DREAM’s design choices to clarify the principles enabling unified representation–generation learning.
-We examine: (1) whether gains from joint optimization scale with model size; (2) how the masking schedule and loss hyperparameters influence the representation–generation trade-off; and (3) how semantic guidance during decoding affects generation quality under a fixed compute budget.

-Unless otherwise noted, ablations use DREAM-L trained for 49 epochs on CC12M with the standard configuration: masking standard deviation $\sigma = 0.45$, CLIP loss weight $\lambda = 0.005$, and generation without Semantically Aligned Decoding.
-This differs from the main setup in Section~\ref{results}, which uses $\sigma = 0.55$ with Semantically Aligned Decoding; absolute values shift, but relative trends remain consistent.
-Additional ablations are provided in the Appendix.
+Table~\ref{tab:dream_k} reports throughput, FID, and CLIP score under matched NFE budgets.
+The benefit of SD decomposes into two parts:

+\textit{First, scoring with the internal text encoder beats external CLIP reranking even without partial-latent selection.} At matched NFE=128, DREAM with $K=1$ and $T=128$ reaches FID 4.34, lower than DREAM with $K=2$ reranked by an external CLIP (4.50).
+Spending the budget on more decoding steps for a single trajectory outperforms spending it on a second trajectory that an external reranker has to choose between, because the external reranker is trained only on fully visible images and provides a noisier selection signal than the model's own jointly-trained text encoder.

+\textit{Second, scoring at intermediate timesteps converts that advantage into a throughput win.} External reranking must decode every candidate to completion before scoring, so doubling $K$ roughly doubles compute.
+SD scores at $t_s=8$ of 64 steps (12.5\% decoded), so the remaining 87.5\% is spent only on the surviving candidate.
+At $K=9$ this yields FID 4.25 and CS 30.1 at 1.86 img/s, which is a 5.6\% FID improvement and 1.7\% CS improvement with higher throughput than external reranking with $K=2$ (1.69 img/s).
+Under fixed NFE, increasing $K$ from 1 to 17 changes throughput by less than 5\%.

-\subsection{Scaling Behavior}
+\subsubsection{Scaling Behavior}

 Fig.~\ref{fig:scaling} shows that DREAM scales effectively for both representation and generation.
 Linear probing accuracy increases monotonically with model size, following standard scaling trends.
-Generation quality likewise improves: FID drops from 5.67 (DREAM-B) to 4.89 (DREAM-G), matching purely generative baselines such as FLUID.
-These results indicate that contrastive and generative objectives are synergistic rather than competing for capacity.

-Semantically Aligned Decoding provides consistent gains across all scales, enabling DREAM to surpass FLUID by substantial margins (+6.2\% on \textbf{L}, +5.0\% on \textbf{H}, and +6.0\% on \textbf{G}).
-This suggests that semantic guidance fundamentally enhances generation, rather than being an artifact of a particular model size.
+Generation quality likewise improves: FID drops from 5.67 (DREAM-B) to 3.89 (DREAM-G), matching purely generative baselines such as FLUID.
+Semantically Aligned Decoding provides consistent gains across all scales, enabling DREAM to surpass FLUID by large margins (+5.1\% on \textbf{L}, +5.1\% on \textbf{H}, and +6.0\% on \textbf{G}).